nickiapalucci/testing-selenium/README.md

 `Google`<br>
 `cheese! - Google Search`<br>

-This will also trigger the creation of or additions to `geckodriver.log`
+This will sometimes trigger the creation of or additions to `geckodriver.log`